 Also, those in substance use disorder recovery can learn more about how to become more mindfulness-based.
 It encourages people to think more about the here and now rather than focusing on the past.
 Cognitive-behavioral therapy is an approach that often gives people the tools and skills they need to face the challenges and triggers that may occur, both during and after substance use disorder treatment.

-In some individual therapy sessions, clients may need to address traumatic experiences that have contributed to their addictive use of substance use disorders like drugs and alcohol.
+In some individual therapy sessions, clients may need to address traumatic experiences that have contributed to their addictive use of substances like drugs and alcohol.
 In these circumstances, our therapists are trained and experienced in their clinical practice by guiding patients through recalling difficult emotions and memories to process them in a safe environment.

-Identifying traumatic experiences and triggers is an important part of drug or alcohol recovery, and therapists at the Discovery Institute may focus on this during individual therapy sessions, depending upon the client’s needs.
-Addiction treatment is extremely important in an individual who is struggling with substance use disorder or drug abuse.
+Identifying traumatic experiences and triggers is an important part of drug or alcohol recovery, and therapists at the Discovery Institute may focus on this during individual therapy sessions, depending on the client’s needs.
+Addiction treatment is extremely important for an individual who is struggling with substance use disorder or drug abuse.

 Sometimes, it’s important to feel listened to.
 Many people have difficulty expressing their emotions and feelings before entering addiction treatment because they can’t identify their feelings or because they don’t feel safe.
 Our therapists utilize classic talk therapy to allow patients opportunities to express their thoughts and feelings in a supportive and healthy atmosphere.
 This builds patient confidence and helps clients to work through many of the factors that may contribute to their substance dependence disorder.

 Why Is Individual Therapy Necessary in Addiction Recovery?